codeation/it/README.md

 Also [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) must be installed.

-To build binary, download the sources and use the following command:
+To build binary, download the sources and use the following command in project directory:

 ```
 make
 ```

-## Installation (macOS)
+## Building (macOS)

 First install [Homebrew](https://brew.sh/) if you don't have installed.